BrenoTeixeira/insider_fidelity_program/README.en.md

 However, the marketing team doesn't have advanced data analysis knowledge to define the eligible customers for the program.
 So they reached out to the data team for assistance.

-The data team task is to use advanced data mining techniques to identify and select the customers eligible for the Insiders program.
+The data team's task is to use advanced data mining techniques to identify and select the customers eligible for the Insiders program.

 ## 1.1 Solution